Join Our Union

 SAVING MEDICAID INTERPRETER SERVICES.
 HCA appointments are paid through a federal matching funds OPTIONAL Medicaid state run program.
 Becasue it is not mandatory, the Medicaid Interpreter Services program has been on the chopping block every year since 1996.
 The precarious status of this program is what eventually ushered in the ill conceived broker system back in 2003.
 Starting in the fall of 2009, Interpreters United / WFSE has successfully lobbied in Olympia to save state funding for the federal matching funds Medicaid interpreting services program year after year thus preserving access to healthcare for over 70,000 Limited English Proficient patients each year.

 PROCUREMENT REFORM FOR INTERPRETER SERVICES.
 During the 2011 legislative session, we worked with legislators who mandated the State to replace its unfair and wasteful ‘broker procurement model’.
-Before CTS came on board, interpreter services were procured through the infamous broker system serviced by 6 regional brokers and 20+ language agencies.
+Before the coordinating entity business model was established, interpreter services were procured through the infamous broker system serviced by 6 regional brokers and 20+ language agencies.
 It proved to be a wasteful, unwieldy and "an impossible to account for" procurement model.
 In other words, the state was paying for interpreter services but had a very hard time knowing exactly what it was paying for.
 Interpreters had complained about this lack of accountability for years but it was not until our union came on board that interpreters' voices were finally heard.
-The union was able to demonstrate that the state was paying somewhere between 40-50% in administrative costs.
-Currently, under the statewide coordinating entity CTS LanguageLink, the average administrative cost for the entire program hovers around 10%.
+The union was able to demonstrate that the state was paying somewhere between 30-40% in administrative costs.
+Currently, under the statewide coordinating entity, the average administrative cost for the entire program hovers around 7%.
 This is what responsible contracting can accomplish.
 Also in 2011, our statewide democratically elected interpreters' bargaining team negotiated a strong FIRST in the nation union contract for independent contractor interpreters.
-Our pay has risen from $21.50 in 2011 to $37.10 in 2015.
+Our pay has risen from $21.50 in 2011 to $41.00 in 2019.
 We also won many new guaranteed rights on the job.

 A RISING TIDE RAISES ALL BOATS.
 Join our union by becoming a dues paying member.
 The greater our numbers are the less the state can ignore our demands.
 This is the only way we have a strong, well-funded organization ready to keep fighting - including 100% reimbursement for No Shows and Late Cancellations as well as for a fairer appointment scheduling!